 - One of the court rules bases applies.

-Outside of the EU rules, a person who is served while in Ireland may strictly be subject to the jurisdiction of Irish courts.
+Outside of the EU rules, a person who is served while in Ireland may be subject to the jurisdiction of Irish courts.
 This may simply be on the basis of temporary presence.
-If, however the individual is induced fraudulently to come to Ireland the claim would be struck out as an abuse of process.
-If Ireland is not the appropriate jurisdiction it may stay the proceedings.
+If, however, the individual is induced fraudulently to come to Ireland, the claim would be struck out as an abuse of process.
+If Ireland is not the appropriate jurisdiction, the proceedings may be stayed.

 A person may be sued by service of the court claim form while he is physically present in the country.
 However, the dispute may have little or no connection with Ireland.
 If the particular court is not the appropriate or suitable court, the Court may refuse to hear or stay/ freeze the proceedings.